Stop Running Your Truck to Power Equipment: PTO vs. All-In-One Solutions

 But there is an all-in-one solution available that maintains the power capabilities of a PTO system, and you don’t have to run the truck to get them.

 While PTO-driven systems can’t operate unless the truck engine is running, the EnPak® A30GBW all-in-one power system from Miller can provide compressed air, generator power, battery charging/crank assist, welding and power to support 12-volt DC needs — all with the work truck engine turned off.

 So, what are the benefits that an all-in-one solution can provide?

-The more a diesel work truck idles, the more frequently it needs maintenance and repair.
+The more a diesel work truck idles or runs at a low rpm to power a PTO, the more frequently it needs maintenance and repair.
 Tier 4 Final work trucks use a diesel particulate filter (DPF) that requires periodic regeneration to maintain emissions compliance and performance.

 When a truck goes down for repair or emissions-related issues, it’s typically in the shop for at least a week, which can significantly delay work on projects in the field and impact utility customers and municipality taxpayers.

 An EnPak power system from Miller eliminates the need to carry a separate PTO-driven air compressor and engine-driven generator on the work truck, providing compressed air, generator power, battery charging, crank assist and welding capabilities in one machine.

 When you have fewer engine-driven machines on a work truck, it also reduces the overall time spent on maintenance.